 The Virgin as Hebrew Prophet

 Cana the Earthly Wedding Feast

-King Solomon, the son of David who became King of Israel established his mother as the gevira, queen mother, foreshadowing the Blessed Virgin.
+King Solomon, the son of King David, established his mother Bathsheba as the gevira, queen mother, foreshadowing the Blessed Virgin.
 Solomon was called “son of David” 2 Chron 1:1; Rabbi Yeshua was also called “Son of David Mt 1:1.”
 When Adonijah asked Bathsheba to ask Solomon for the beautiful Abishag the Shunammite, Adonijah told her, “He will not refuse you” 1 Kings 2:17.
 Bathsheba began her request with, “Do not refuse me,” and Solomon replied: “Make your request, my mother; for I will not refuse you” 1 Kings 2:20.

 Solomon knew that Adonijah had tried to take the kingdom before David could give it to Solomon and saw Adonijah’s request as at least a symbolic takeover of the kingdom.
 He replied, “And why do you ask Abishag the Shunammite for Adonijah?
 Ask for him the kingdom also; for he is my elder brother, and on his side are Abiathar the priest and Joab the son of Zeruiah” 1 Kings 2:22.
 Solomon declared “Adonijah shall be put to death this day” 1 Kings 2:24.

 From this arose the Jewish tradition that a king can have many wives or concubines, who can plot against one another and against him, but he has only one mother.
 A king could always trust his mother.
 He had Adonijah put to death for treachery, not for asking through the gevira.